-3. The basic formulation using splines
+3 The basic formulation using splines

 As discussed in the Introduction, one of the desired structural properties of a RNPM estimate is smoothness.
-The strategy developed in this section guarantees appropriate smoothness of the risk-neutral pdf by estimating it using cubic splines.
+The strategy developed in this section guarantees appropriate smoothness of the risk-neutral pdf by estimating it using cubic splines (see the Appendix of this paper).
 The estimation is carried out by the solution of an optimization problem where the optimization variables are the parameters of the spline functions.